PikachuPenial/Titanmod/PATCHNOTES.md

 **>GAMEPLAY**
 *CROSSHAIR OVERHAUL*
-- I ditched the TFA crosshair and created my own crosshair system with even more customization options
+- I ditched the TFA crosshair and created my own crosshair system with even more customization options, a preview while editing the settings, and more

+*HUD CODES*
+- You can now export your HUD customization settings as a code and can import other codes sent to you in the HUD editor

-*NEW SETTINGS*
+*NEW SETTING*
-- Render Body
+- Render Body toggle

 **>MAPS**